reactph/reactjsph-website/README.md

 ## 🗂 Contributing to the Project Board

+> We 💙 all projects, but for personal websites, consider listing them under your name through the Dev Board above instead!

 1. Create a JSON file in the [`content/projects`](https://github.com/reactph/reactjsph-website/blob/master/content/projects.json) folder with filename `project-name.json` (all lowercase, separated by `-`), e.g., `reactjsph-website`.

 2. Within that file, define an object describing your project given the format below: